Starting a Business in Mexico

 If you setup a small company, you file under your own name, but you can

 call the company whatever you like.
 The Hacienda

 doesn’t care what you call the company unless you setup a Mexican

 corporation which is a much more complicated procedure and has different

-Spanish wasn't absolutely necessary for any of this, but it was helpful
+Spanish isn't absolutely necessary for any of this, but it will be helpful.

-and if you speak none, I would recommend taking someone with you who
+If your Spanish is not good, I recommend taking someone with you who

 does understand the language – both for Immigration and with your